Magic Wormhole [![Build Status](https://travis-ci.org/warner/magic-wormhole.svg?branch=master)](https://travis-ci.org/warner/magic-wormhole) [![codecov.io](https://codecov.io/github/warner/magic-wormhole/coverage.svg?branch=master)](https://codecov.io/github/warner/magic-wormhole?branch=master)

-The notion of a “magic wormhole” comes from the image of two distant wizards speaking the same phrase at the same time, and causing a connection to be established between them.
+The notion of a “magic wormhole” comes from the image of two distant wizards speaking the same enchanted phrase at the same time, and causing a mystical connection to pop into existence between them.
+The wizards then throw books into the wormhole and they fall out the other side.
 Transferring files securely should be that easy.

 The wormhole tool uses PAKE “Password-Authenticated Key Exchange”, a family of cryptographic algorithms that uses a short low-entropy password to establish a strong high-entropy shared key.
 This key can then be used to encrypt data. wormhole uses the SPAKE2 algorithm, due to Abdalla and Pointcheval.

 PAKE effectively trades off interaction against offline attacks.
 The only way for a network attacker to learn the shared key is to perform a man-in-the-middle attack during the initial connection attempt, and to correctly guess the code being used by both sides.
 Their chance of doing this is inversely proportional to the entropy of the wormhole code.
 The default is to use a 16-bit code (use –code-length= to change this), so for each use of the tool, an attacker gets a 1-in-65536 chance of success.
 As such, users can expect to see many error messages before the attacker has a reasonable chance of success.